Basic Swedish – Frequently Asked Questions (FAQ)

 Can I have a special certificate with detailed in formation about my results, passed or failed?

 Yes, you can.
 Ask the Basic Swedish coordinator to issue a special certificate for you.
 In this, information about how you scored will be included.
 With this certificate, you can for example show your home university if you passed one exam but failed another.
-Also, your home university can decide if they want to convert the Swedish results into local grading.
+Also, your home university can decide if they can convert the Swedish results into local grading.

 Can I have a certificate issued according to the grading system of my home university?